 - Project brochure includes a map indicating the Bison Trail

-As of September 1st until the start of the bird breeding season (1st of March) the Bison Trail is open to visitors on a daily base.
+As of September 1st until the start of the bird breeding season on March 1st the Bison Trail is open to visitors on a daily base between sunrise and sunset.

 At 'by yourself' some important rules are mentioned which visitors should take into account.
-In addition, information panels are given at the entrances and exits of the path that is marked with yellow capped poles.
-You are more than welcome to walk the trail and with some luck you get the magnificent bison, with a distance between you and the animals of at least 50 meters, in sight!
+In addition, information boards are present at the entrances and exits of the Bison trail.
+You are more than welcome to walk the trail, and with some luck, to get the magnificent bison in sight, with a distance between you and the animals of at least 50 meters!

 Bison excursion in Kraansvlak

-Together with a professional guide go look for the bison in the Kraansvlak dune area.
+Together with a professional guide go look for the bison herd in the Kraansvlak dune area.

-Although there is never a hundred percent guarantee that the bison will be spotted seen -they are living in a hilly and over 300 hectares large area- the guide do his / her best to find the animals for you.
-During the excursion the guide will provide plenty of additional informed about the project, the animals and th beautiful area.
+Although there is never a hundred percent guarantee that the bison will be spotted during the excursion -they are living in a hilly and over 300 hectares large area- the guide do his / her best to find the animals with you.
+During the excursion the guide will provide plenty of additional information about the project, the animals and the beautiful area.